 With processed meats, smoking, curing, salting or adding preservatives may help explain the link, according to the American Institute for Cancer Research.

 Try replacing red meat with healthier protein options such as fish, poultry or beans sometimes.
-If you do eat red meat, choose lean portions and consider eating no more than 18 ounces a week.
+If you do eat red meat, choose lean portions and limit your intake to three portions (totaling 12 to 18 ounces) per week.

 Know the risks of alcohol.
 Alcohol is linked to an increased risk of breast, oral, esophageal, colon and other cancers.

 When it comes to reducing cancer risk, your efforts should go beyond diet.
 Here are a few additional habits that can help you avoid the disease:

 - Don't smoke.
 Smoking increases the risk for a variety of cancers, including those of the lungs, throat, mouth, esophagus, bladder and cervix.

 - Stay active.
 Exercising may reduce the risk of breast, colon and other cancers—independently and by promoting weight control.